Whether you’re 25 or 75, if you’ve just been diagnosed with high cholesterol, you may be wondering “now what?!”

 Daily, we need a minimum of 20 grams of fiber, both soluble (dissolves in water) and insoluble (doesn’t dissolve in water).
 Ideally, we’ll work up to eating 40 grams a day, Dr. Milner adds.
 Even if you have a plant-based diet, you may not be eating enough fiber.

 He explains that a half cup of oats has only has four grams of fiber, so just eating more is not a viable solution.
 But we can supercharge our oats with flax or chia seeds, which have tons of fiber!
 A tablespoon of flaxseeds has two grams of fiber and a tablespoon of chia seeds, which are easier to digest, has four grams of fiber.
 Adding a tablespoon of ground chia seeds to your oats doubles the fiber.
 Many other nuts and seeds are also high in fiber.
-Check out this list for others to add to your breakfast, salads, and snacks.

 Beware, fiber has been proven to reduce the absorption of drugs and nutrients, so Dr. Milner recommends you eat or take fiber on an empty stomach and wait an hour to take your supplements or your medications.
 If you take a morning medication, please wait an hour before eating your fiber, he adds.